Radi85/Comment/docs/source/usage.rst

 1. Pagination:
 ^^^^^^^^^^^^^^^

-By default the comments will be paginated, 10 comments per page.
+By default, the comments will be paginated, 10 comments per page.
-To disabled the pagination pass ``comments_per_page=None`` To change the default number, pass ``comments_per_page=number`` to ``render_comments``.
+To disable the pagination pass ``comments_per_page=None`` To change the default number, pass ``comments_per_page=number`` to ``render_comments``.

 .. code:: jinja